msobanjo/courseware/topics/terraform/modules/providers/README.md

 Custom providers are written in *Golang*.

-HashiCorp provides guides on writing custom providers but this is not a part of this module.
+HashiCorp provides guides on writing custom providers, however this is not a part of this module.

 ### Provider versioning